rgkoschny/rgkoschny/README.md

 - 👋 Hi, I’m @rgkoschny
-- 👀 I’m interested in Robotics, Machine Learning and IA.
+- 👀 I’m interested in Robotics, Machine Learning and AI.
 - 🌱 I’m currently learning AWS and Unix.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...